Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: Discussion

 \paragraph{More particle insertions}Incorporating matter in the chord Hilbert space \cite{Lin:2022rbf} was indispensable in this work.
-It is natural to generalize our study on the physical Hilbert space of the DSSYK model within a symmetry sector, such as Sec. \ref{sec:ASC from DSSYK}, which is analogous to the zero-particle chord Hilbert space.
-Since we recovered matter correlation functions \eqref{eq:cylinder amplitude} by applying constraints in the crossed four-correlation functions, it should be possible to formulate an extended Hilbert space that include one or more particle states.
+However, the physical Hilbert space of the DSSYK model within a symmetry sector, such as Sec. \ref{sec:ASC from DSSYK}, is analogous to the zero-particle chord Hilbert space.
+A natural future direction is to construct its Hilbert space with additional matter content.
+Since we recovered matter correlation functions \eqref{eq:cylinder amplitude} by applying constraints in the crossed four-correlation functions, it should be possible to formulate an extended Hilbert space that includes one or more particle states in a similar way as \cite{Lin:2022rbf}.

-Another natural generalization in this direction is to study symmetry sectors in the two-sided DSSYK Hamiltonians with arbitrarily many particles (\ref{eq:pair DSSYK Hamiltonians 1 particle}).
+Another natural extension in this direction is to study symmetry sectors in the two-sided DSSYK Hamiltonians with arbitrarily many particles (\ref{eq:pair DSSYK Hamiltonians 1 particle}).
 We found that specific types of constraints reproduce a family of ETW brane Hamiltonians (\ref{eq:ASC Hamiltonian}).
-It would be interesting to learn if there are even more kinds of constraints to recover the ASC Hamiltonians from the DSSYK model with matter.
-They might have a bulk interpretation as a generalization of the ASC Hamiltonian.
-A natural case to consider is a generalization of the two-sided brane Hamiltonian (\ref{eq:H + ASC}) (assuming $\Delta_1=\cdots=\Delta_m$):
+As a concrete case, it would be interesting to learn if there are even more kinds of constraints that generalize the ASC Hamiltonians from the DSSYK model with matter.
+A natural case to consider is a generalization of the two-sided brane Hamiltonian (\ref{eq:H + ASC}) (assuming $\Delta_1=\cdots=\Delta_m:=\Delta$):